GeneralEmbeddedCLibraries/boot/README.md

 ![](doc/pic/Firmware_Encryption_Path.png)

-In case application image is encrypted bootloader must first decrypt it and then store to the internal flash.
+In case application image is encrypted, bootloader must first decrypt it and then store to the internal flash.
 To use encrytpion option enable crypto switch in ***boot_cfg.h***:
 ```C
 /**
  *  Enable/Disable firmware binary encryption